Judith (1966 film)

-Judith is a 1966 drama film made by Command Productions, Cumulus Productions and Paramount Pictures.
-It was directed by Daniel Mann and produced by Kurt Unger from a screenplay by John Michael Hayes, based on the story by Lawrence Durrell.
-The music score was by Sol Kaplan and the cinematography by John Wilcox.
+Judith is a 1966 drama film directed by Daniel Mann from a screenplay by John Michael Hayes, based on a story by Lawrence Durrell.
+An international co-production of Israel, the United Kingdom and the United States, the film stars Sophia Loren, Peter Finch and Jack Hawkins.
+The music score was composed by Sol Kaplan, and John Wilcox served as the film's cinematographer.

-The film stars Sophia Loren, Peter Finch and Jack Hawkins.
+Judith received a theatrical release in the US on 20 January 1966 by Paramount Pictures.

 Plot

 In Palestine shortly before the end of the British mandate, the Haganah has learned that a former German tank commander, General Gustav Schiller, is teaching the Arabs battle tactics, but they are unable to locate him.
 Then they learn of the existence of his Jewish former wife, Judith Auerbach Schiller, and arrange for her to be smuggled into Palestine via the port of Haifa.
 She is placed in the care of Aaron Stein, a Haganah commander, at a kibbutz.

 Schiller had abandoned his wife during the war and took away their son.
 Judith was then sent to the Dachau concentration camp, where she was forced to serve in an officers' brothel, but survived.

 Judith dislikes the rigours of kibbutz life, and is unable to tell the kibbutz leaders anything about Schiller, but Stein hopes that she can at least identify him.
 He "suggests" that she ask the local army commander, Major Lawton, to help her.
 Judith travels to Haifa to see him and pleads with him to hand over the file on Schiller, which he eventually does.
 It turns out that Schiller was last known to be in Damascus, Syria.

 Judith, Stein and a colleague are smuggled into Damascus, and after days of searching, they find Schiller.
 As they are about to capture him, Judith shoots and wounds him.
 Schiller is smuggled back to Palestine and interrogated, but he refuses to give any information.
 Left alone with Judith, he pleads for mercy.
 But as the kibbutz comes under attack by Arab forces, he finally reveals the battle plans, and also tells Judith that he knows the whereabouts of their son, Karl.
 The room in which he is being kept is bombed and Schiller is killed.
 Aaron promises that he will help Judith find her son.